 brought to mind Allan Mardon's iconic painting of this conflict, Battle of

 Our day's destination was Billings.
 Last night we slept in South Dakota's largest city; tonight it will be Montana's.
 But first, there's time for just a little bit of touring.
-We followed a very picturesque road to Pictograph Cave State Park, where we learned that a visitor needs a very good imagination.
+We followed a picturesque road to Pictograph Cave State Park, where we learned that a visitor needs a vivid imagination.
 Binoculars would help, too.

 About four miles south of the city and several hundred feet above it, this is probably the only rock where Indians didn't paint a story.
 There are over a hundred drawings on the cliffs and in an open cave up here, but they are not easy to see.